Table of Contents

 When you sign your loan agreement, you’re agreeing to make a payment (which includes both principal and interest) each month.
 If you choose a fixed interest rate, the amount you pay will be the same each month.
 This can make it easier for you to budget that loan payment among your other monthly business costs.
 Most installment loans come with fixed rates.

 If you opt for a variable interest rate, your interest rate can change depending on market conditions.
-The small business loan interest rates for variable loans typically start lower than the interest rate on a fixed business loan, but they can go up or down over time.
+The small business loan interest rates for variable loans typically start lower than the interest rate on a fixed-rate business loan, but they can go up or down over time.
 This may make it a little more difficult to budget.
-However, the loan terms typically limit how much it can fluctuate from one period to the next.
+However, the loan terms typically limit how much the interest can fluctuate from one period to the next.

 Recommended: Conventional Business Loans vs SBA Loans